Finnish Navy: Current status

-In the late 1990s, the Finnish Navy was developing a new missile squadron called Laivue 2000 (Squadron 2000).
-At first it was supposed to consist of two Hamina-class missile boats (already built at this date) and four hovercraft.
-The Navy experimented with one prototype hovercraft, but announced in 2003 that the Tuuli class would not enter active operations and that no more of them would be built.
-Instead two new Hamina-class missile boats were built, and the extra weaponry from the hovercraft were installed on the Hämeenmaa-class minelayers.
+In the late 1990s, the Finnish Navy initiated development of a new missile squadron, designated Laivue 2000 ("Squadron 2000").
+The original plan called for two Hamina-class missile boats, which had already been built, and four missile hovercraft.
+However, after testing a single prototype, the Navy announced in 2003 that the Tuuli class would not enter service and that no further vessels would be constructed.
+Instead, two additional Hamina-class missile boats were built, and some of the systems intended for the hovercraft were installed on the Hämeenmaa-class minelayers.

-Once Squadron 2000 was operational, the Navy shifted its attention to mine countermeasures with a view to replacing the old Kuha- and Kiiski-class minesweepers with three s, previously known as the MCMV 2010 and MITO classes.
+Following the completion of Squadron 2000, the Finnish Navy shifted its focus to mine countermeasures.
+This included the replacement of the ageing Kuha- and Kiiski-class minesweepers with three s, originally known as the MCMV 2010 and MITO programmes.